 Enter Letter Grade

 To enter a letter grade, enter the letter in the cell and press Return (on a MAC keyboard) or Enter (on a PC keyboard).
-Canvas will automatically calculate the number of points corresponding to the letter grade.
+Canvas automatically calculates the number of points corresponding to the highest value in the range represented by the letter grade.

 Enter Percentage Grade